mallgroup/mpapi-client-php/docs/LABELS.md

 ...
 ```

-The response contains array of available labels:
+The response contains an array of all available labels:
 ```
 [
   [